 Successful Completion: Learners must complete all practice based activity components including the audiovisual presentations, post-test, and activity evaluation.
 Participants must receive a score of at least 70% on the post-test in order to receive credit.
 The post-test may be taken up to three (3) times.
 Learners must complete the activity evaluation in order to receive CE credit.
 A link to the evaluation will be available once a learners has successfully completed all other course segments.
 Statements of CE Credit will be available electronically via CPE Monitor within sixty (60) days of completion of the activity.

 Conflict of Interest Disclosure: In accordance with the University of Maryland School of Pharmacy Policy on Conflicts of Interest, faculty certify that they had no potential conflicts of interest while developing the materials for this program.

 Privacy and Confidentiality:

-University of Maryland School of Pharmacy is committed to protect the privacy of our learners.
+The University of Maryland School of Pharmacy is committed to protecting the privacy of our learners.
 All enrollees are protected under The Family Educational Rights and Privacy Act (20 U.S.C. § 1232g; 34 CFR Part 99) (FERPA).
 The UMB Policy on Confidentiality and Disclosure of Student Records can be found at: https://www.umaryland.edu/policies-and-procedures/library/academic-affairs/policies/iii-630a.php.

 Copyright: Resources are provided for the educational benefit of our learners and are not for distribution.
 All information and materials provided are the property of and have been prepared by the University of Maryland Baltimore or have been granted permission for use by the copyright owner.
 No portion of this module may be reproduced or transmitted without written permission.
 All rights reserved.